Australian light destroyer project

 The Australian light destroyer project aimed to build a class of small destroyers for the Royal Australian Navy (RAN).
 The project began in 1966 with the goal of developing simple light destroyers (DDL) to support patrol boat operations.
 The project was rescoped in 1969 when the Navy decided to use the ships to replace other destroyers as they retired, leading to an increase in the design's size and complexity.
+The construction of three DDLs was approved in 1972.
 Concerns over the ships' cost and technological risk led the government to cancel the DDL project in 1973 on the RAN's advice, and a variant of the United States' Oliver Hazard Perry-class frigate was procured instead.

 Requirement

 From 1963 to 1966, RAN warships took part in the Indonesian Confrontation.
 During this period, Australian minesweepers and frigates patrolled Malaysia's coastline to counter Indonesian infiltration parties travelling in small craft.
 These ships also bombarded Indonesian positions in East Kalimantan near the border with Malaysia on several occasions.
 The RAN's experiences during this conflict led it to perceive a need for light destroyers and patrol boats tailored to Confrontation-type tasks.

 When the DDL project began in 1966, the ships' role was to support patrol boats during anti-infiltration operations and complement the Navy's existing destroyer force.
 The intention was that the DDLs would be fast, simply armed and smaller than conventional destroyers.
 It was also hoped that a common DDL hull design could be used to produce variants optimised for different roles.
 The RAN and British Royal Navy (RN) held discussions in 1967 on jointly developing DDLs, but the RN withdrew from the project when the Australians insisted on arming the ships with United States-designed weapons.

 The DDL design evolved during the late 1960s.
 As a result of planning conducted during 1967 and 1968, it gradually became clear that the ships would replace rather than complement the Navy's three Daring-class destroyers and four early River-class destroyer escorts.
 Accordingly, it was specified in 1969 that the DDLs would be more capable and flexible than originally conceived, allowing the RAN to maintain its capabilities as the older destroyers retired.
 The intended roles for the DDLs' were set in 1970 by an agreement between the RAN and Department of Defence, which specified that the ships were to be capable of destroying equivalent surface warships, carrying out maritime interdiction duties, commanding groups of patrol boats and aircraft, have reasonable anti-aircraft and anti-submarine capabilities and be able to provide naval gunfire support to land forces.

 The RAN originally intended to order up to ten DDLs.
 All the ships were to be built in Australia to maintain local shipbuilding capabilities, and Australian industry was to be involved to the greatest possible extent.
 Production of the ships was to be evenly split between Cockatoo Island Dockyard in Sydney and Williamstown Naval Dockyard in Melbourne.